 While daytime classes and schooling may be what you’ve been accustomed to your entire life, it’s possible that going to school in the evening could be the best option for your current situation.
 At Automotive Training Center, it’s possible to fit evening classes into your lifestyle.

-Night classes can offer flexibility, particularly if you have a full- or part-time job that helps you pay the bills.
+Evening classes can offer flexibility, particularly if you have a full- or part-time job that helps you pay the bills.
 When it comes to our Automotive Technology – Evening (AT-EVE) curriculum, be in control of your day, and still have time to further your education at night.

 The Advantages of Evening Coursework at ATC

 You’ll learn from ASE-certified instructors who have experience teaching the program, with sessions divided between the shop and the classroom.
 Classroom activities will include courses on engine repair, brakes, suspension, steering, and more.
-Shop facilities will allow you to practice your skills on modern vehicles using industry equipment.
+Shop facilities will allow you to practice your skills on live vehicles using industry equipment.

 The Automotive Technology Program